taesungp/cyclegan/_posts/2017-03-25-cityscapes-ablation.md

 `---
 layout: post
-title: Ablation study of our method
+title: Ablation study of our method on Cityscapes
 ---
 {{ page.title }}
 ================